BastiPaeltz/codedict/README.md

 *One extra trick you can do - if you omit the language like above, entries get matched across languages.
 The command above would display all 'my_search_pattern' entries, no matter what language.*

-* What happens when I set `problem` additionally when adding from a file?
+* What happens when I set `problem` additionally when adding from a file ?

 *By default the content of the file will be parsed like described in the related section above.
 When 'problem' is set, the file's content will not be parsed but instead set as the* `solution` field *(of that specified 'problem').*

+* `How can I see my current configurations (editor etc.) ?

+*Just invoke the command you like without a value - e.g.* `codedict --editor`

 ## Shell auto completion
 There are completion files provided for **zsh and bash** inside the shell completion folder.